 As with the plastic sheet and rod, a comparison table and chemical resistance chart may be found at the bottom of this page.
 If you are unclear whether grade of plastic tubing is appropriate for your purpose, please refer to these.

-PET is a dimensionally stable, versatile material with excellent wear resistance, mechanical strength and machinability.
-It is also suitable for food contact applications.
-Temperature range of -20°C up to +100°C.
+PET is a versatile material with good wear resistance, mechanical strength, and machinability.
+It is also dimensionally stable.
+Applications involving food contact are also appropriate. temperature range of -20 to 100 degrees Celsius.

-Manufactured from unfilled polyimide resins, Vespel® SP-1 tube displays unparalleled temperature resistance, physical strength and electrical insulation properties.
-Temperature range of up to +288°C.
+Vespel® SP-1 tube, which is made from unfilled polyimide resins, has unmatched temperature resistance, physical strength, and electrical insulating qualities. range of temperatures up to +288°C.

-Manufactured from nylon in a wide range of colours, 6710 is flexible, lightweight, has good mechanical strength and can be supplied in both metric and imperial sizes.
-Temperature range of -40°C up to +80°C.
+Nylon-based 6710 is flexible, lightweight, has good mechanical strength, and can be supplied in both metric and imperial sizes.
+It is produced in a variety of colours. -40°C to +80°C in the temperature range.

-Made from a flexible, high density polyethylene, HDPE is typically used in low pressure pneumatic air and water conveyance applications.
-It has a higher working pressure than 6713 and 6719.
-Temperature range of -20°C up to +50°C.
+High density polyethylene (HDPE), a flexible material, is frequently utilised in low pressure pneumatic air and water conveyance applications.
+Its working pressure is greater than that of 6713 and 6719. temperature range of -20 to +50 degrees Celsius.